ahmedothman-22/cis-data-science-roadmap/README.md

           <li><a href="https://youtube.com/playlist?list=PL0KQuRyPJoe6KjlUM6iNYgt8d0DwI-IGR">Statistics </a> — clear explanation in Arabic</li>
         </ul>
       </td>
-      <td> Understand mean, median, variance, and distributions.<br>♦ Learn how data behaves and how to describe it.</td>
+      <td> Understand mean, median, variance, and distributions.<br>Learn how data behaves and how to describe it.</td>
     </tr>
     <tr>
       <td>3</td>